 No matter if you are moving for a relationship or in pursuit of employment and education, understanding the cultural behavior standards is essential if you want to adjust to your new life, so make sure you learn about the norms and restrictions before you make the trip.
 Manners are also important, as they may vary significantly from the ones you learned at home.
 Respect is something familiar to all cultures, so you should keep that in mind.

 Obviously, it is better to learn the language before moving abroad, it will save you from additional moving stress.
 But if you are totally unfamiliar with it, you do not have to be fluent, the basics will do for a start.
-You can start with polite phrases, such as “hello,” “please,” “thank you” and move on to the ones that will make your life easier.
+You can start with polite phrases, such as “hello,” “please,” “thank you” and move on to the ones that will make your life easier and make your first day of relocation better.
 Once you are surrounded by native speakers, you will get to the fluent level in no time.
 You can find free tools online.
 But, bear in mind that manners and nonverbal communication are also important.

 Create a Familiar and Comforting Space in Your Home